shinn-lancelot/rollup-lib-starter/README.md

 4. The travis continuous integration tool needs to be configured on the travis official website for automatic build deployment.
 5. The project follows the standard specification and can be modified by itself.
 6. Submit using the commitizen specification git.
 Use npm run commit instead of git commit.
+7. If you don't like gitbook, maybe you can try vuepress.